ehalper/Exercise-Tracker/README.md

 # Exercise Tracker iOS Application
 ## Demo:
-The Exercise Tracker iOS application helps users record where they go on runs.
-It keeps saves their paths and allows users to access them later on the map.
+The Exercise Tracker iOS application helps users record where they go.
+The application saves their paths and allows users to access them later as files by viewing where they went on the map.

 Please contact me if interested in viewing the Swift code.